SrdrOlmez/Meal-API-Project/README.md

 - You can also search meals by ingredients.
 Write the ingredient you have and display results by ingredient.

-- You can see the cooking instructions and watch a video shows how to cook.
+- You can see the cooking instructions and watch a video that shows how to cook.